|

-JewishGen is pleased to invite applications for our fifth annual Bennett and Robin Greenspan L'Dor V'Dor Legacy Program to take place from July 1, 2025 - July 10, 2025.
-Rising second-fourth year undergraduate students in accredited colleges or universities are invited to apply.
+JewishGen is pleased to invite applications for our sixth annual Bennett and Robin Greenspan L'Dor V'Dor Legacy Program to take place from July 7 - July 16, 2026.
+Rising second year undergraduate students in accredited colleges or universities to recent graduates are invited to apply.

 The purpose of this program, run in partnership with The Matzevah Foundation, and Friends of Jewish Heritage in Poland, is to inspire and begin the training of the future generation of leaders in Jewish genealogical involvement.
 We will travel to Poland, and explore basic tools of genealogical research in a country which was once home to more than half of world Jewry, and share and protect the history that gave shape to that genealogy of the past and future.